 How to ask your energy provider for help

 Asking your energy provider for help may seem a little intimidating, however it’s your right as a consumer to seek assistance.
 Rather than sitting in the dark, it’s best to talk to your electricity or gas company about your options.
 By doing so, your energy retailer is legally obligated to help you, and large penalties apply to those companies who fail to do so.

 If you’re currently undergoing financial adversity, chances are you’re not alone.
-During 2017-18, an estimated 82,000 residential energy customers in Australia were placed into hardship programs.
-Out of these households, the average debt for electricity was $1,146 and $734 for gas.
+During 2020-21, roughly 180,000 residential customers in Australia were paying off some form of energy debt.
+Out of these households, the average debt for electricity customers on a hardship program was $1,584.

 When contacting your energy provider, just make sure you clearly explain your situation, and that you are seeking help.
 It’s also a good idea to take note of when you made contact, detailing the particulars of what you discussed with your retailer.
 This way there is no confusion down the track about your, and your energy retailer’s, responsibilities.
 Lastly, remain calm and be polite, as your power company’s staff should be trained to competently deal with such situations.

 Switching energy providers if you’re in debt

 You may believe that your last power bill is too high or something doesn’t look right, however this normally isn’t the case.
 If you’re in debt with your current energy provider, then you may be able to switch companies, however any outstanding amounts will still need to be settled.
 It’s also important to remember that energy retailers can carry out credit checks at their discretion, meaning that your financial situation may not fulfil the credit requirements of a new provider.

 You can learn more by reading our guide on switching energy providers in debt.